Often when you are looking for property in India, you go through a list of properties. But still, you don’t find "the one" so easily.

 Top Read: Women Share in Ancestral Property

-To claim a share in the property, there are several modes of dividing property that is jointly-owned between the co-owners, depending upon the fact whether the property is divided with mutual consent of all the co-owners, or is it divided on dispute/demand by one or more co-owners.
+To claim a share in the property, there are several modes of dividing property that is jointly-owned between the co-owners.

 What all does the Act of Partition involve?